 - Compare multiple lenders.
 Shop around and consider as many lenders as possible to find the right loan for you.
-Compare not only rates but also repayment terms and any fees charged by the lender.
+Compare not only rates but also repayment terms and any fees the lender charges.

 - Make sure you can afford the loan.
 Your monthly payments and overall loan cost should fit comfortably within your budget.
 While most personal loans are unsecured and your assets won’t be at risk if you default on the loan, missing payments could severely damage your credit.

 - Consider a cosigner.
-If you have less-than-stellar credit, having a creditworthy cosigner could help you get approved for a loan.
+If you have less-than-stellar credit, having a cosigner with good credit could help you get approved for a loan.
 Not all lenders allow cosigners on personal loans, but some do.
 Even if you don’t need a cosigner to qualify, having one could get you a lower interest rate than you’d get on your own.

 If you decide to take out a personal loan, remember to compare as many lenders as you can to find a loan that fits your needs.